Berkeley Heights, New Jersey

 Berkeley Heights is a township in Union County, in the U.S. state of New Jersey.
-A commuter town in northern-central New Jersey, the township is nestled within the Raritan Valley region in the New York metropolitan area.
-As of the 2020 United States census, the township's population was 13,285, an increase of 102 (+.8%) from the 2010 census count of 13,183, which in turn reflected a decline of 224 (−1.7%) from the 13,407 counted in the 2000 census.
+Located on a ridge in northern-central New Jersey, Berkeley Heights is a commuter town of New York City in the New York metropolitan area, nestled within the Raritan Valley region and also bordering both Morris and Somerset counties in the Passaic Valley region.
+As of the 2020 United States census, the township's population was 13,285, an increase of 102 (+0.8%) from the 2010 census count of 13,183, which in turn reflected a decline of 224 (−1.7%) from the 13,407 counted in the 2000 census.

-Berkeley Heights was originally incorporated as New Providence Township by the New Jersey Legislature on November 8, 1809, from portions of Springfield Township, while the area was still part of Essex County.
+The township was originally incorporated as New Providence Township by the New Jersey Legislature on November 8, 1809, from portions of Springfield Township, while the area was still part of Essex County.
 New Providence Township became part of the newly formed Union County at its creation on March 19, 1857.
 Portions of the township were taken on March 23, 1869, to create Summit, and on March 14, 1899, to form the borough of New Providence.
 On November 6, 1951, the name of the township was changed to Berkeley Heights, based on the results of a referendum held that day.
 The township was named for John Berkeley, 1st Baron Berkeley of Stratton, one of the founders of the Province of New Jersey.

 The township has been ranked as one of the state's highest-income communities.
 Based on data from the American Community Survey for 2013–2017, township residents had a median household income of $147,614, ranked 15th in the state among municipalities with more than 10,000 residents, almost double the statewide median of $76,475.

-In Money magazine's 2013 Best Places to Live rankings, Berkeley Heights was ranked 6th in the nation, the highest among the three places in New Jersey included in the top 50 list.
-The magazine's 2007 list had the township ranked 45th out of a potential 2,800 places in the United States with populations above 7,500 and under 50,000.